ccarrollATjhuecon/JobMarket/Steps/README.md

 One activity that does not fit neatly into the chronological order of steps above above is the process of developing the list of places you want to apply to.

-You need to keep track of these using a copy of the `EmployersMoniker.xlsm`spreadsheet that you will rename to incorporate your `Moniker`.
+You need to keep track of these using a copy of the spreadsheet that you will rename to incorporate your .

 You should start this process even before your advisor gives you preliminary approval to be on the market.
-Periodically check Job Openings for Economists ([`JOE`](https://www.aeaweb.org/joe)) (available from the AEA) for job listings; many jobs are already posted as of September 1, and most of the jobs that will be available on JOE will be posted by October 1.
+Periodically check Job Openings for Economists () (available from the AEA) for job listings; many jobs are already posted as of September 1, and most of the jobs that will be available on JOE will be posted by October 1.
 You might also check listings from the National Association of Business Economists.
 If you are interested in overseas jobs, look at the European JOE and the ads in the *Economist*.
 (If you discover job listings that may be of interest to your classmates, please let them know).

 You will ultimately need to generate form-letters to the employers you plan to apply to, and will need various kinds of information about them (like email addresses and phone numbers) as you work your way through the process.
-Over the years, we have developed a standardized Excel spreadsheet template that contains slots for all the information you will need to collect, available in the [`Templates`](https://github.com/llorracc/JobMarket/blob/main/Templates) folder as `EmployersMoniker.xlsx`.
-You *MUST* use (a renamed version of) this Excel spreadsheet template when you send out your applications (because you want to use the linked form-letter-generating software); therefore, to avoid confusing yourself by having multiple lists, you should start your process by downloading the spreadsheet `EmployersMoniker.xlsm`from the [`Templates`](https://github.com/llorracc/JobMarket/blob/main/Templates) directory.
+Over the years, we have developed a standardized Excel spreadsheet template that contains slots for all the information you will need to collect, available in the  folder as `EmployersMoniker.xlsx`.
+You *MUST* use (a renamed version of) this Excel spreadsheet template when you send out your applications (because you want to use the linked form-letter-generating software); therefore, to avoid confusing yourself by having multiple lists, you should start your process by downloading the spreadsheet from the  directory.
 Rename it to, e.g., `EmployersCarrollCD.xlsm`, erase the information that is in it (unless you want to apply to some of the example employers included in the template file – in which case, you still need to verify that they are hiring this year and the contact information has remained the same). *DO NOT* rearrange or rename the columns in this template – in the end, the JMPO will need to merge all of the students’ templates in order to have a manageable idea of who has applied where, and you do not want to annoy the JMPO at this crucial time by making extra work in the form of figuring out what you have renamed columns to and where you have moved them to.
 (You are welcome to add extra columns beyond those in the template, and hide those that you don’t need to use; but do NOT rename or reorder them!).

 By early October you should have developed a list of most of the places to which you wish to apply.
 At that point, make an appointment with your advisor(s) to discuss the list.
 When you and your advisor(s) have agreed on the list, you will need to give copies of the list to the people who are writing reference letters.
-See [`RecLetters`](https://github.com/llorracc/JobMarket/blob/main/RecLetters) for procedures.
+See  for procedures.
 For academic employers, some will ask for evidence of teaching skills; here, there is no clear-cut standard for what they expect to receive, but student evaluations of your performance (including a few choice quotes from the student evaluation forms) are a good idea.
 Do NOT send more than a page or two of info on this subject - nobody will read more than this, so distill everything down to the essence.

 Err on the side of too many applications rather than too few.
 But don’t waste everyone’s time by applying to places that you would turn down under all possible circumstances.